Shabbat At Temple Ner Tamid

 News from the Human Needs Food Pantry

 The Human Needs Food Pantry, located at 9 Label Street in Montclair, provides food and services to people and families in need from Bloomfield, Montclair and surrounding neighboring Essex County communities.
-Currently, the Food Pantry provides over 2,500 bags of groceries each month, along with hundres of deliveries for homebound clients.
+Currently, the Food Pantry provides over 2,500 bags of groceries each month, along with hundreds of deliveries for home-bound clients.
 The Pantry is great and it continues to grow.
-The Food Pantry is very appreciative of the partnership with Temple Ner Tamid.

 As you shop for your family each week, please pick up a few extra items for those in need.
 Drop off canned or boxed food (no glass or outdated items) to the Mazon Box, which is located at TNT in the hallway near the main office entrance.
 The Food Pantry requests cereal, peanut butter, jelly, crackers and other breakfast food, as well as tuna fish, pasta and beans.
 As soon as the Mazon box is full it will be delivered to the Food Pantry.
 Temple Ner Tamid continues to be a strong supporter of the Human Needs Food Pantry.